Table of Contents

 /*view new dataset*/

-We can see that the assists and rebounds variables are now in the first and second positions while all of the other variables remained in the same order.
+We can see that the assists and rebounds variables are now in the second and third positions (following the team variable), while all of the other variables remained in the same order, illustrating perfect control over the initial columns.

 The following tutorials explain how to perform other common tasks in SAS: